oriolaranda/DistMIS/README.md

 Both tf.MirroredStrategy and tf.MultiWorkerMirroredStrategy are built-in functions from tensorflow distributed API.

 ##### Usage:
+First of all a configuration JSON file is required to execute the script.
+This configuration file has some parameters which are required shown below:

+- num_replicas
+  > (int) Number of GPUs to train each model.
+The model will be replicated this number of times.
+- batch_size_per_replica
+  > (int) Batch size handled by each replica, i.e. GPU.
+In data parallelism the total_batch_size is batch_size_per_replica * num_replicas.
+- num_epochs:
+  >(int) Number of epochs each model will train for.
+- debug:
+  > (bool) Mode debug.
+If true, no tensorboard files will be saved and the training verbosity is set for every step.
+Otherwise the training verbosity is set for epoch and the tensorboard files will be saved.

+Once the configuration file is ready, if we are using a **single node** we can just call the script.
 ```console
 foo@bar:~$ python data_parallel.py --help
 usage: data_parallel.py [-h] --config CONFIG